On this page

 Why marketing investment matters more than most early stage founders think

-That's what marketing does.
-It communicates the right message to the right people at the right time — building credibility, generating pipeline, and making your sales motion more efficient.
+Because that's what good marketing does.
+It communicates the right message to the right people at the right time, building credibility, generating pipeline, and making your sales motion more efficient.
 Despite what you'll hear on LinkedIn, AI-powered outbound and mass email blasts don't replace it.
 People still want to see that you're legit.
 They want to feel something when they engage with your brand.

 How much should an early stage startup spend on marketing?

-There's no single right number — it depends on your growth ambitions, your competitive environment, and how much runway you have.
-But benchmarks help.
-In a 2017 analysis of publicly traded software companies, venture capitalist Tomasz Tunguz found that the median company at $5–10M in revenue spent about 90% of revenue on sales and marketing — and modeled top 5% hypergrowth companies investing upward of 300% in year one.
+There's no single right number for a marketing budget.
+It depends on your growth ambitions, your competitive environment, and how much runway you have to work with.
+But I have a few benchmarks to help.
+In a 2017 analysis of publicly traded software companies, venture capitalist Tomasz Tunguz found that the median company at $5–10M in revenue spent about 90% of revenue on sales and marketing — and modeled top 5% hyper-growth companies investing upward of 300% in year one.
+Here's how I think about the three tiers:

-High-growth (250–384% of revenue): The territory of AI-native startups and companies entering crowded, fast-moving markets where brand awareness is a race.
+• High-growth (250–384% of revenue): This is the territory of AI-native startups and companies entering crowded, fast-moving markets where brand awareness is a race.
+If you don't establish mindshare before a competitor does, you will never catch up.
 These companies are often venture-backed with the runway to operate at a planned loss.
+And they spend like it.

-Median growth (80–120% of revenue): Where most venture-backed early stage B2B startups should be thinking.
-You're spending aggressively enough to build pipeline and test channels, but not burning capital without a learning plan.
+• Median growth (80–120% of revenue): This is where most venture-backed early stage B2B startups should be thinking.
+You're spending aggressively enough to build pipeline and test channels, but you're not burning capital without a learning plan.

-Conservative growth (20–50% of revenue): Bootstrapped companies, startups in lower-competition markets, or founders still validating product-market fit.
-There's nothing wrong with this tier — but be honest with yourself about whether you're being strategic or just scared to spend.
+• Conservative growth (20–50% of revenue): Bootstrapped companies, startups in lower-competition markets, or founders who are still validating product-market fit before investing heavily in go-to-market.
+There's nothing wrong with this tier.
+But be honest with yourself about whether you're being strategic and conservative or just scared to spend.

 How to allocate your marketing budget across people, programs, and tools